ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 **flex-initial 2**

-The main content section is empty but don't forget it's the second list item where the sidebar is first.
+The main content section is empty but don't forget it's the second list-item.
+The sidebar is first.

 Let's put in some stuff there.
 What do you think?
 You may take a look at the finished project again, so you don't lose sight of where we're headed.
-More importantly, it'd help you understand the next code listing
+More importantly, it'd help you understand the next code listing.

 ```html
 <section class="content"> <!--This section was empty.
 Populating it with content-->